Cleaning & Care Tips

 All Maui Jim sunglasses are saltwater safe and corrosion resistant.
 As with "hard" water, we suggest you rinse off any sunglass with filtered (tap) water, and wipe dry with a clean cloth.

-All new sunglasses purchased from Maui Jim include a clean cloth.
-Clean cloths are a great way to keep your sunglasses clean and smudge free.
+All new eyewear purchased from Maui Jim include a cleaning cloth.
+Cleaning cloths are a great way to keep your lenses clean and smudge free.
 We recommend you frequently launder your clean cloth to keep if free of debris, dirt and oils that could damage your lenses.
 Wash in warm soapy water.
 Do not use fabric softener as this may leave a film on your lenses.